jackyzha0/jackyzha0.github.io/content/thoughts/Elliptic-curve Cryptography (ECC).md

 ## Key Exchange
 ECDHE stands for Elliptic Curve Diffie Hellman Ephemeral and is a key exchange mechanism based on elliptic curves

-Curve25519 is a popular set of elliptic curve parameters and reference implementation by Daniel J. Bernstein in C. Bindings and alternative implementations are also available.
+Curve25519 is a popular set of elliptic curve parameters and reference implementation by Daniel J. Bernstein in C Bindings and alternative implementations are also available.